 ROBBINSVILLE, NJ – Winter is coming for high school sports, but student-athletes will have to wait until 2021 for action.

-The New Jersey State Interscholastic Athletic Association (NJSIAA) announced the pushback of all winter sports and the cancellation of all formal winter sports tournaments early Thursday morning following the recommendation of the organization’s Sports Advisory Task Force.
+The NJSIAA, New Jersey’s governing body for interscholastic sports, announced the pushback of all winter sports and the cancellation of all formal winter sports tournaments early Thursday morning following the recommendation of the organization’s Sports Advisory Task Force.

-“We remain keenly focused on providing New Jersey’s student athletes with the opportunity to participate in sports, and given current health data and modeling, we believe pushing the schedules back ensures the best opportunity for our kids,” said Colleen Maguire, NJSIAA chief operating officer.
+“We remain keenly focused on providing New Jersey’s student athletes with the opportunity to participate in sports, and given current health data and modeling, we believe pushing the schedules back ensures the best opportunity for our kids,” Colleen Maguire, the NJSIAA’s COO, said in a press release.
 “The staggered winter schedule is based on feedback from health officials, anticipated capacity limitations as well as the availability of facilities which are used by many of our winter sports.”

 Wrestling, gymnastics and girls volleyball will start in March.
 According to the NJSIAA, a decision on state-sanctioned post-season tournaments for these sports is still being debated.

-Additionally, the NJSIAA said spring sports, which were completely canceled in 2020, will start in late spring and will “most likely” go through June.
+Additionally, the NJSIAA said spring sports, which were completely cancelled in 2020, will start in late spring and will “most likely” go through June.